esteemayo/Vidly-Node-API/readme.md

 # Vidly-Node-API

-Built using modern technologies: node.js, express, mongoDB, mongoose, jsonwebtoken, crypto, bcryptjs and more
+Built using modern technologies: node.js, express, mongoDB, mongoose, jsonwebtoken, crypto, bcryptjs and more...